Finding the Top Financial Advisors in Lake Oswego, Oregon

 CGC Financial Services

-CGC is a financial advisory firm that has more than $383.72 million in assets under management (AUM).
-It provides financial planning and investment management services to individuals along with their related estates, trust funds and other entities.
+CGC Financial Serivces provides financial planning and investment management services to individuals along with their related estates, trust funds and other entities.
 It also works with pension plans, profit-sharing plans, businesses and charitable orgizations.
 The firm's advisory team includes one certified financial planner (CFP).

 The firm generally requires a minimum account size of $25,000 to establish an investment management relationship.
 However, the firm may waive this minimum at its own discretion.